 It is a complete defense to this crime if a defendant did not have the required specific intent, or if the prosecutor is unable to prove one of the four essential elements of the crime.
 In either case, the defendant is entitled to a not guilty verdict.

-What should I do if I am charged with Embezzlement?
+What should I do if I am charged with Embezzlement in Los Angeles?

-You should immediately contact an experienced criminal defense attorney, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
+You should immediately contact Los Angeles criminal attorney, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
 The risks of an Embezzlement conviction are too great to go-it alone.
 Call now for a free consultation (877) 977-7750.